Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Introduction

 Particularly, the rotation number $\omega \in (0, 1)$, however we would only consider $\omega \in (0, 1/2]$ since others correspond to reverse dynamics on the same caustic.
 Caustics near the boundary correspond to small rotation numbers, so we would study those.
 All rational caustics are present in a disc, while other ellipses lack a caustic with $\omega = 1/2$.

-In the recent years, there have been multiple articles on this topic, concerning a local case, meaning $\Omega$ is a small deformation of an ellipse.
+In the recent years, there have been several articles on this topic, concerning a local case, namely, when $\Omega$ is a small deformation of an ellipse.
 For example, in \cite{adsk}, authors prove that if locally caustics with rotation numbers $\frac{1}{q}$ for $q \ge 3$ are preserved near an ellipse with small eccentricity, then $\Omega$ is also an ellipse.
 Later \cite{ks} generalized this, studying ellipses with other eccentricities.
-However, these results rely, for example, on caustics with rotation number $1/3$ and $1/4$, and those are not near the boundary.
+However, these results rely, for example, on preservation of caustics with rotation number $1/3$ and $1/4$, and those are not near the boundary.

 Our goal is to study domains with caustics only near the boundary $\partial \Omega$.